Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ## M108: Cancel Heating

-Breaks out of an M109 or M190 wait-for-temperature loop, continuing the print job.
+Breaks out of an M109, M116, M190 or M191 wait-for-temperature loop, continuing the print job.
 Use this command with caution!
-If cold extrusion prevention is enabled (see M302) and the temperature is too low, this will start "printing" without extrusion.
+If cold extrusion prevention is enabled (see M302) and the extruder temperature is too low, this will start "printing" without extrusion.
 If cold extrusion prevention is disabled and the hot-end temperature is too low, the extruder may jam.

 ## M109: Set Extruder Temperature and Wait